How Do You Know When it's Time to Start Potty Training Your Child?

 - Asks to wear “big kid” underwear

 - Pick a potty chair.
 Your child should be able to easily sit on the potty with feet touching the floor or a stool.
 It is okay to move the potty chair outside of the restroom if this makes your child feel more comfortable.

 - Know the signs: before having a bowel movement, your child may grunt or strain, squat or stop playing for a moment.
 Explain to your child that these are signs of having a bowel movement.
-He or she may tell you afterward that they wet or soiled themself.
+He or she may tell you afterward that they wet or soiled themselves.
 This is a good sign; praise them for telling you and suggest next time they sit on a potty chair.

 - Make routine trips to the potty.
 If your child seems ready to urinate or have a bowel movement, suggest a walk to the potty to sit and read.
 It may also be helpful to make trips to the potty a regular routine, such as first thing in the morning, after meals and before naps.

 Just as everyone has a different opinion about the best time to begin potty training, every parent you know is also likely to use or recommend a different training method.
 It is not necessary to use any single method.
 Just be ready to adapt to the cues from your child for readiness and timing.
 Potty training should be fun, and it is important to not make it confrontational.
 Accepting and adjusting to your child’s personal style can make toilet training much less stressful.